 When it comes to applying for your first full-time job, being able to show that you have relevant experience and know-how in your sector will go a long way with an employer and help you to stand out in a crowded field.

-You’ll also get to build up some transferable skills which will be valuable no matter what you decide to do next, such as teamwork, organisational skills, time management and communication.
+Along with industry-specific know-how, you’ll also get to hone transferable skills which will be valuable no matter what you decide to do next, such as teamwork, organisational skills, time management and communication.

-If you are lucky enough to get paid for your time on an internship, you may be wondering exactly how much you can expect to earn.
+If you are lucky enough to get paid for your time on an internship, you may be wondering exactly how much you’ll earn.